Fortify the Guardian, Not the Treasure: Resilient Adversarial Detectors: Previous Work

 \citet{zhang2019theoretically} provided theoretical insights into the robustness of adversarially trained models, offering a deeper understanding of the underlying mechanisms and limitations.
 Their work elucidated the trade-offs between robustness, expressiveness, and generalization in adversarial training paradigms, contributing to a more comprehensive theoretical framework for analyzing and designing robust classifiers.

 In the pursuit of improving robustness against adversarial examples, \citet{xie2019feature} proposed a novel approach using feature denoising.
 Their work identified noise within the extracted features as a vulnerability during adversarial training.
 To address this, they incorporated denoising blocks within the network architecture of a convolutional neural network (CNN).
 These blocks leverage techniques such as non-local means filters to remove the adversarial noise, leading to cleaner and more-robust features.
 Their approach achieved significant improvements in adversarial robustness on benchmark datasets, when compared to baseline adversarially trained models.
-This work highlights feature denoising as a promising defense mechanism that complements existing adversarial training techniques.
+This work highlights feature denoising as a promising defense mechanism that complements existing adversarial training techniques. \citet{pinhasov2024xai} introduced a novel method to combat adversarial attacks on deepfake detectors.
+The authors leveraged eXplainable Artificial Intelligence (XAI) \citep{dovsilovic2018explainable} to generate interpretability maps, revealing the decision-making process of the deepfake detector.
+By analyzing these maps, their system could identify vulnerabilities exploited by adversarial attacks.

 Building on the limitations of standard adversarial training, requiring a large amount of labeled data, \citet{carmon2019unlabeled} explored leveraging unlabeled data for improved robustness.
 Their work demonstrates that incorporating unlabeled data through semi-supervised learning techniques, such as self-training, can significantly enhance adversarial robustness.
 This approach bridges the gap in sample complexity, achieving high robust accuracy with the same amount of labeled data needed for standard accuracy.
 Their findings were validated empirically on datasets such as CIFAR-10, achieving state-of-the-art robustness against various adversarial attacks.
 This research highlights the potential of semi-supervised learning as a cost-effective strategy to improve adversarial training and achieve robust models.